 The caffeine in black tea is also regulated by its L-theanine and L-theophylline content, which makes its effect smooth, continuous and evenly distributed to the heart, kidneys and respiratory system, instead of instant and jarring like other caffeinated drinks.15

 Whether you need an energizing cup of tea first thing in the morning or you simply want a soothing drink during your afternoon break, you can make a proper cup of black tea in no time by following these easy steps:16,17

-- Steep one teaspoon of black tea leaves in a cup for three to five minutes.
+2. Steep 1 teaspoon of black tea leaves in a cup for three to five minutes.
 Cover the cup with a lid or saucer to retain the heat.

 Be careful not to over-steep your tea — doing so may increase its bitterness and astringency.18 Some people also prefer to flavor their black tea with sugar, but I suggest that you leave out this ingredient, since it may cancel out some of the health benefits of black tea.

-Black tea is generally safe to drink daily, and as mentioned above, studies suggest that its benefits may increase with the consumption of four or more cups per day.
-However, you might want to limit your black tea intake if you're sensitive to caffeine, since some of its most common side effects are caffeine-related, such as:20,21
+Black tea is generally safe to drink daily and, as mentioned above, studies suggest that its benefits may increase with the consumption of four or more cups per day.
+However, you might want to limit your black tea intake if you're sensitive to caffeine, since some of its most common side effects are caffeine-related, such as:

 Did you know that some of the most popular black tea brands available in the market today contain traces of pesticides?
-In fact, even products with organic label are found to have pesticide residues as well.23 This is because some sources of the Camellia sinensis plant use heavy doses of pesticide spray.
+In fact, even products with organic labels are found to have pesticide residues.21 This is because some sources of the Camellia sinensis plant use heavy doses of pesticide sprays.